OpenIDC/mod_auth_openidc/README.md

     Require claim "name~\w+ Jones$"

-to match all users with last name Jones (in this case the equivalent of `Require claim family_name:Jones`).
+to match all users with last name Jones and a single first name (i.e. roughly equivalent to `Require claim family_name:Jones`).

 ###Sample Config for Multiple OpenID Connect Providers